thingalon/pony-ssh/README.md

 ## Usage

+After adding a host to your `settings.json` file, Pony SSH is ready to use!
 To open a remote folder:

 - Open the Command Palette (`⌘` + `shift` + `P` on OSX, or `Ctrl` + `shift` + `P` on Windows)
-- Search for and run the command "`Pony SSH: Open Remote Folder`"
+- Run the command "`Pony SSH: Open Remote Folder`"
 - Select the remote host you would like to use (based on your configured list in `settings.json`)
 - Enter the remote path you would like to enter, or leave it blank to open the default folder.

-## Known Issues

-This is a fairly new project, so there may be plenty of issues.